jarvenja/tauplayer/README.md

 ### Dependencies

-- Linux based operating system.
+1) Linux based operating system.
-- Must be run only in _bash shell_.
+2) Must be run only in _bash shell_.
-- You can install the missing command dependencies into your system before or later guided by _tauplayer_ as authorized user.
+3) You can install the missing command dependencies into your system now or later guided by _tauplayer_ as authorized user.

   ```
   sudo apt-get install curl dialog lsb-release mplayer
   ```